 2. BC Grade

-Combining the second-highest and third-highest grades offers good structural integrity and appearance at a lower cost than grades B and C separately.
+Combining the second-highest and third-highest grades offers good structural integrity and appearance at a lower cost than grade B.

 3. CD Grade